 You may be surprised, but your sleep struggles, insomnia and toss-and-turning can be compensable under California’s workers compensation laws.
 Find out how to receive workers comp benefits for your work-related sleep disorders.

 The vast majority of workers in Los Angeles and elsewhere in California may not realize this, but if the quality of your sleep has been negatively affected by your job, you may be entitled to workers comp benefits.

 Our workers comp defense attorney in Los Angeles William J. Kropach explains that sleep disorders – or the so-called sleep injuries – can be considered a work-related injury as long as they are caused by a work-related physical injury.

-However, our Los Angeles workers’ compensation lawyer from the Law Offices of Kropach & Kropach says that you can still pursue a workers’ comp claim if your sleep disorder is the direct result of your on-the-job physical injury.
+However, our workers compensation attorney in Los Angeles from the Law Offices of Kropach & Kropach says that you can still pursue a workers comp claim if your sleep disorder is the direct result of your on-the-job physical injury.
 In that case, you will most likely be allowed to claim permanent impairment.

 You are probably wondering what role your job could play in causing or aggravating your sleep problems.
 In reality, your job can cause a work-related sleep disorder due to one of the following factors (or a combination of these factors):

 This is only a non-exhaustive list of how your job can cause a sleep disorder.
-If you want to claim your workers’ compensation benefits for a sleep disorder, speak to our best workers’ comp attorneys in California.
+If you want to claim your workers compensation benefits for a sleep disorder, speak to our best workers comp attorneys in California.
 Contact the Law Offices of Kropach & Kropach to get a free consultation today.
-Call at 818-609-7005 or complete this contact form.
+Call at 818-600-4714 or complete this contact form.